Have the short, sharp Spear's newsletter delivered to your inbox each week

 Admissions

-Most pupils enter the school in September (at the start of Year 9), when they are between 13 and 14 years of age.
-Places are also available for pupils joining at 14+ (Year 10).
-Around 60 pupils join the college for the Sixth Form; applications open at the end of Year 10, with exams and interviews in the autumn of Year 11.
-Registration is online.
-Those registered for 13+ entry (by the end of Year 5) sit the ISEB common pre-test in the Michaelmas term of Year 6.
-Selection for a subsequent assessment day (usually in the Lent term of Year 6) is based in small part on the results of the pre-test and in much larger part on a school reference.
+According to the school, most pupils enter the school in September at the start of Year 9, when they are between 13 and 14 years old.
+Places are also available for pupils joining at 14+ (Year 10), and around 60 pupils join the college for Sixth Form.
+Those registered for 13+ entry sit the ISEB common pre-test in the Michaelmas term of Year 6.
+Selection for a subsequent assessment day is based on the results of the pre-test and on a school reference.
 Those who are successful are then offered a place conditional on a satisfactory reference from their current school at the end of Year 8.
-A waiting list also operates.
+Pupils who have missed the registration date for 13+ entry have the opportunity to apply through a late admissions route.

-Pupils who have missed the registration date for 13+ entry have the opportunity of going through a late admissions route.
-In addition to a strong academic profile, Wellington is looking for candidates who are both interesting and interested.
+In addition to a strong academic profile, Wellington is looking for candidates who are ‘both interesting and interested’.
 Given the wealth of co-curricular opportunities at the school, musical, dramatic, artistic or sporting abilities are often associated with successful candidates.
-Above all, the school seeks candidates who will strive to make the very best of themselves and to take full advantage of all that is on offer here.
+Above all, the school seeks candidates ‘who will strive to make the very best of themselves and to take full advantage of all that is on offer’.

 Accessibility

-Heathrow; 40 minutes
+Heathrow Airport: 40 minutes

 Location